Named parameter: Overview

 The version with positional arguments is more implicit.
 The versions that name parameters are more explicit.
 Depending on circumstance, a programmer may find one or the other to be easier to read.

 Use in programming languages

 Named parameters are supported explicitly in many languages.
-A non-exhaustive selection of examples includes Ada, C# 4.0+, Ceylon, ColdFusion Markup Language (CFML), Common Lisp, Fortran, IDL, Kotlin, Mathematica, PL/SQL, PowerShell, Python, R, PHP, Ruby, Scala, Smalltalk, Swift and Visual Basic.
-Note that Objective-C does not have named parameters (even though parts of the method name may look like named parameters).
+A non-exhaustive selection of examples includes Ada, C# 4.0+, Ceylon, ColdFusion Markup Language (CFML), Common Lisp, Fortran, IDL, Kotlin, Mathematica, Nim, PL/SQL, PowerShell, Python, R, PHP, Ruby, Scala, Smalltalk, Swift and Visual Basic.
+Objective-C does not have named parameters (even though parts of the method name may look like named parameters).

+In C++, you can achieve named parameters by using designated initializers since C++20, like so: